Build

 lev deals list

-The CLI renders a formatted table in your terminal:
+The CLI renders a formatted table:

 Deals (7 total)